PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 pre-ArgMax result retention contract above.
 Implement that assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Terminal pre-ArgMax result retention implementation checkpoint

+The sole production call now retains its existing one-counter dictionary as `_terminal_pre_argmax_stats`.
+This is an assignment-only orchestration change.
+The wrapper and pass implementation, one-key result schema, transaction and preflight guards, graph mutation, tensor pruning, shared state, GraphIndex/ layout synchronization, callback arguments, pass order, captured terminal Conv-activation predecessor, captured Gather-channel-fanout successor, dependencies, and TensorFlow behavior are unchanged.
+The value has no consumer and triggers no additional graph work.

+Implementation validation completed sequentially under `uv`:

+- focused Conv-activation, terminal ArgMax, Gather-channel-fanout, terminal Softmax, terminal orchestration, architecture, and pass-efficiency gate:
+  `417 passed in 19.64s`
+- branch-changed broad related suite plus activation fusion, attention/Gather, preprojection, window/final convergence, boundary normalization, terminal ArgMax/Softmax, Gather fanout, layout recovery, and pass-efficiency coverage:
+  `1764 passed in 25.32s`

+These are unit, contract, and orchestration checks; this accounting-only change does not claim a new model-corpus run.

+At resume, audit the immediately following `_optimize_boundary_input_transpose_channel_slice_blocks()` result, owner schema, live LayoutState contract, production occurrences, and captured normalization/internal-channel-slice boundaries before adding characterization.
+Commit and push only; do not create, reopen, or update a pull request.